sekar3s/Terraform-Lab/Lab.md

 ## Terraform Lab Introduction

 In this lab, you will gain hands-on exposure to setting up Terraform environment, building and deploying Terraform scripts to deploy Azure resources.
+You will learn how to authenticate with Terraform's Azure Provider, manage Terraform state on Azure, and how to stand up resources in Azure using Terraform.

 The lab includes a self-paced exercise to help you build a Terraform code as a challenge.
 The labs are split into five parts which build up on each other.

 > **Total Estimated Duration**: 5 hours (spilit into three days)